 Evidence of disease in other body systems may be associated with inflammatory, metabolic, toxic, or metastatic neoplastic disorders of the nervous system.
+Infections of the CNS may not have any signs other than neurologic.
 External signs of trauma or toxic exposure may support these mechanisms of disease.

 If abnormalities are found on evaluation of the head, then an initial attempt should be made to explain all limb abnormalities by a lesion above the foramen magnum.
-If no abnormalities are found on evaluation of the head, but thoracic limb abnormalities are present, then an attempt should be made to explain the abnormalities by a cervical lesion (C1-T2).
-Paralysis or paresis of all 4 limbs with loss of all spinal reflexes (with or without cranial nerve deficits) is often associated with diffuse peripheral nerve or neuromuscular junction disease (see Diseases of the Peripheral Nerve and Neuromuscular Junction).
+If no abnormalities are found on evaluation of the head, but thoracic limb abnormalities are present, then an attempt should be made to explain the abnormalities by a cervical lesion (C1 to T2).
+Paralysis or paresis of all four limbs with loss of all spinal reflexes (with or without cranial nerve deficits) is often associated with diffuse peripheral nerve or neuromuscular junction disease (see Diseases of the Peripheral Nerve and Neuromuscular Junction).

 Knowledge of specific diseases within a certain mechanism for a given species, age, breed, and sex of animal enables an accurate list of differential diagnoses and a diagnostic plan to be formulated after the history and physical and neurologic examinations are completed.
 Toxic, metabolic, and nutritional mechanisms rarely produce asymmetric neurologic deficits.
 The other mechanisms of disease may result in symmetric or asymmetric deficits.

 Evaluation of the Head